andry-tino/t-jesonmor/what-is-jeson-mor.md

 Both players arrange a personal army of chess pieces consisting of one single line of knights.
 Exactly, each player gets 9 knights, though in this game they will be referred to as: _horses_.
 Each Horse behaves like a normal [Chess Knight](https://en.wikipedia.org/wiki/Knight_\(chess\) "Chess Knight on Wikipedia"), this piece is able to jump and form a "L" shaped movement when moving to a different house.

+As it happens in Chess, White starts by moving first, Black follows.
+Also, it is not possible to pass, it means that every player must actually move a piece during its turn.

 ![](/assets/jm-board.png)

 ### Winning